choderalab/yank/docs/yamlpages/systems.rst

 Systems Header for YAML Files
 *****************************

-The ``systems`` header is where we combine :doc:`molecules <molecules>` and :doc:`solvents <solvents>` together with molecular forcefields and general options to create the environemnt we want to simulation.
+The ``systems`` header is where we combine :doc:`molecules <molecules>` and :doc:`solvents <solvents>` together with molecular forcefields and general options to create the environment we want to simulation.
 There are several ways we can construct a sysem based on what type of free energy calculation we want to run and on if you want YANK to handle combining receptors and ligands.

 Just like in :doc:`molecules <molecules>`, the solvents can have arbitrary, user defined names.
 In the examples, these user defined names are marked as ``{UserDefinedSystem}``.

 The ``{UserDefinedSystem}`` references both objects created in the :doc:`molecules <molecules>` and :doc:`solvents <solvents>` headers, which were also given arbitrary names.
 They will be referenced as ``{UserDefinedMolecule}`` and ``{UserDefinedSolvent}``.

 We sort the options by type of free energy calculation due to how the arguments change between each type, each requiring their own mandatory arguments.

 ----